4meta5/notes/Blockchain/Parity/metagovernance.md

 At the consensus level, **miners/validators** participate in an algorithm to organize transactions into blocks and commit blocks to the blockchain.
 Consensus algorithms implement an [anti-sybil](https://bitcoin.stackexchange.com/questions/50922/whats-a-sybil-attack) mechanism in order to attach a cost to the establishment of identity (corresponding to computational power in Proof of Work and coins staked in Proof of Stake).
 Indeed, the anti-sybil mechanism is a necessary part of any on-chain protocol because, in its absence, malicious actors could create an arbitrary number of identities to bias the outcome of a vote.

-In addition to miners/validators, there are number of other significant actors that support critical blockchain infrastucture.
+In addition to miners/validators, there are other significant actors that support critical blockchain infrastucture.
 Some organizations and individuals run **full nodes** to enable secure user interaction with the blockchain.
 Using these full nodes as intermediaries, users may run **light clients**.
 Although light clients don't directly help the network, they provide a smooth end-user experience without incurring the overhead required to maintain a full node.
 Other blockchain stakeholders include DApp **developers**, DApp **users**, and even **coin hodlers**.
-For each of these stakeholder groups (with the exception of coin hodlers), there is no known anti-sybil mechanism to enable participation in on-chain governance protocols.
+For each of these stakeholder groups (with the exception of coin hodlers), there is no known anti-sybil mechanism to enable participation in on-chain protocols.

 In the *rough consensus* model of off-chain governance, the community hosts regular developer, client, and research-specific video calls to gauge the sentiment of key stakeholders.
 Moderators such as Hudson Jameson are tasked with interpreting the lack of objection among participants to justify decisions made on behalf of the greater community.
 Although this style of rough consensus is far from optimal, it is arguably better than an on-chain protocol in which some stakeholders are entirely disenfranchised due to the lack of a viable anti-sybil mechanism.